 This elective provides a framework within which MSI students may engage in pharmacology research projects or a variety of activities related to such research at KCU or other approved institution(s), and receive academic credit.
 Students are expected to participate in an ongoing research project or conduct their own study under approved mentorship.
-Credit value is variable from 2-5 semester credits.
-May be repeated for credit for a maximum of 15 credits.
+Repeatable for credit with permission, up to 15 credits.
+Credits: 2-5

-PHAR 202 Study Designs & Medical Lit Eval (E)
+PHAR 202 Study Designs & Medical Literature Evaluation (E) Course